The Death of a Hummingbird

 Though I consciously recognized a connection between the hummingbird and myself, I didn’t know what or how to change my life.
 Everything was going well, except for the exhaustion I felt daily.
 Though the challenges of adult life – career, mortgage, marriage, motherhood, etc. – were very real, I genuinely loved my work and my colleagues.
 I enjoyed higher education and felt a sense of pride and purpose in all that we were collectively creating.
 We were transforming lives!
 Why would I change my direction and walk away from a rewarding career just because a hummingbird broke its neck on our sunroom window?
 The exhaustion, I reasoned, was simply the reality of “adulting” – and something to learn to accept, not overcome.
 But there was always a nagging question – was the hummingbird an extension of me in some way?
 The answer would come years later, in the form of illness.

 As the years rolled by, I poured myself into my work.
 I was committed to giving 150% to my job – to the students, to my colleagues, and to the vision that we were creating.
 I was successful and gained increasing levels of responsibility and experience.
 I loved achieving, not for the sake of achievement, but to make a difference in the world.
 It was this drive to make a difference, and to work with like-minded people, that lured me into work addiction.
 Eventually, everything else became secondary to my work: my health, my relationships, my hobbies, my leisure time, and my spiritual life.
 This led to an overriding sense of burdened responsibility.
-I felt like everything was “up to me,” and that the only solution was uninterrupted hard work (which frequently involved sleep deprivation).
+I felt like everything was “up to me,” and that the only solution was uninterrupted hard work (usually involving sleep deprivation).
 This often resulted in:

 · Struggling to trust in something larger than myself,